-Kooperativa Förbundet (KF) in English: The Swedish Cooperative Union & Wholesale Society, was founded in 1899 by 40 local consumer co-operatives with the intention of providing support and education for store managers and investors, and later procuring and manufacturing goods.
+Kooperativa Förbundet (KF) in English: The Swedish Cooperative Union & Wholesale Society, was founded in 1899 by 40 local consumer co-operatives with the intention of providing support and education for retail managers and investors, and later procuring and manufacturing goods.

 In the 1930s KF expanded rapidly under the management of Albin Johansson, setting up in various industries.
-Just like the co-operatives of great Britain, Germany and France, KF grew from the Rochdale principle; the pursuit of member profit through democratic operations.
+Just like the co-operatives of Great Britain, Germany and France, KF grew from the Rochdale principle; the pursuit of member profit through democratic operations.

 Two years prior to KF’s foundation, advertising agency SVEA was set-up by Gustav Adolf Nilssonas and produced advertising for goods and the housing brokerage market within the Norrkцping region.
 It later changed hands, and under the ownership of Johan Erhrnfrid Rydberg was responsible for the formation of the Tariff Centralen in 1915, the first attempt to bring order to the competitive situation in newspaper advertising.